-3.5 All applications received by the relevant closing date (please see co-ordinated scheme for dates) will be considered first and in accordance with the approved priority criteria (see section 9).
+- 3.4 Parents that do not live in Leicestershire but are seeking a school place at a school within the area can do so by applying through their home local authority.
+Those applications will be forwarded to Leicestershire County Council for processing, in accordance with the co-ordinated admissions scheme (please see the Council's website for a copy of the co-ordinated scheme). - 3.5 All applications received by the relevant closing date (please see co-ordinated scheme for dates) will be considered first and in accordance with the approved priority criteria (see section 9).
 All late applications received after the closing date will receive the lowest priority and will be considered after those that have been received on-time.
-In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered as children in those circumstances, if it is full.
+In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered as children in exceptional circumstances and will not be offered a place at the catchment school in those circumstances, if it is full.

 Applications received beyond 4 weeks post-closing date cannot be considered under exceptional grounds, as it is too late to add them to the process and be considered as a late application.
-Please see the Local Authority Co-ordinated Admission Scheme - https://www.leicestershire.gov.uk/sites/default/files/field/pdf/2022/5/27/Coordinatedadmission-scheme-primary-entry-2024.pdf

-- 3.6 For those parents that live in Leicestershire, the Council will confirm decisions for applications from the national offer date 16th April (or on the next available working day if the 16th April falls on a weekend/bank holiday). - 3.7 For those pupils who do not live in Leicestershire the School Admissions Service will inform the relevant Local Authority who will in turn inform the parents of the council's decision. - 3.8 Places will be allocated up to the Admission Number (AN) of 60 and will not be exceeded regardless of living in catchment or moving into catchment. - 3.9 The Council's decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit (in an infant or primary school see section 4).
-A refusal letter will also explain to the parent their right to appeal for further information on appeals see section 14 of the Leicestershire County Council Admissions policy. - 3.10 It is recognised that some parents are unaware of the need to apply for a school place at first-time admission stage.
-The Admissions Service in response to this issue launches an annual marketing strategy to publicise and alert parents to the need to complete an application expressing up to three preferences. - 3.11 Date of admissions for all infant and primary schools is from the September immediately following a child's fourth birthday i.e. all children who have turned 4 before 31 August.
+For those parents that live in Leicestershire, Leicestershire County Council will confirm decisions for applications from the national offer date 16th April (or on the next available working day if the 16th April falls on a weekend/bank holiday).

+- 3.6 For those pupils who do not live in Leicestershire the School Admissions Service will inform the relevant Local Authority who will in turn inform the parents of the council's decision. - 3.7 Places will be allocated up to the Admission Number (AN) of 60 and will not be exceeded regardless of living in catchment or moving into catchment. - 3.8 The Council's decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit (in an infant or primary school see section 4).
+A refusal letter will also explain to the parent their right to appeal for further information on appeals see section 13 of the Leicestershire County Council Admissions policy. - 3.9 It is recognised that some parents are unaware of the need to apply for a school place at first-time admission stage.
+The Admissions Service in response to this issue launches an annual marketing strategy to publicise and alert parents to the need to complete an application expressing up to three preferences. - 3.10 Date of admissions for all infant and primary schools is from the September immediately following a child's fourth birthday i.e. all children who have turned 4 before 31 August.
 Pre-admission visits will only take place in the term before the child is admitted to school.
-Such sessions are not funded. - 3.12 Glenfield Primary School has a single start for first time admissions at 4+.
+Such sessions are not funded. - 3.11 Glenfield Primary School has a single start for first time admissions at 4+.
 However, parents must ensure full-time education for their child from compulsory school age from 5+.